usharesoft/appcenter-docs/admin/en/source/pages/config/populate-db-OS.rst

 	* Handling Microsoft Windows
 		Refer to :ref:`windows-uforge`.

 .. note:: When installing a major version, all minor versions will be included.
 If you want to restrict to only a few minor versions, you will have to follow this procedure for each minor version you want to install.
+You should note however, that a scan will take longer if not all minor versions of a distribution are install in your UForge AppCenter.
+For example, if you scan a CentOS 6.8 machine, but your AppCenter has only been populated with packages up to CentOS 6.7, then the AppCenter will use the machine's yum repo to download the missing packages.
+As a result, the scan will take longer before completing.

 .. warning:: If you are going to use the migration feature for RHEL or CentOS, you must add the major OS version to UForge AppCenter and attach to this major OS version all the repositories of the OS minor versions.